Opening/spin-off/merger of a firm

 Returning to a firm or opening a new one

-CPAs who return to public practice, whether as sole proprietors or as employees of a partnership or company of CPAs, after an absence of more than five years, OR who have never practiced in a CPA firm (i.e. sole proprietor or employee) since becoming members of the Order, are subject to the Regulation respecting the refresher training periods and the refresher courses of the Ordre des comptables professionnels agréés du Québec.
+If you return to public practice, whether as sole proprietor or as employee of a partnership or company of CPAs, after an absence of more than five years, OR if you have never practiced in a CPA firm (i.e. sole proprietor or employee) since becoming a member of the Order, you are subject to the Regulation respecting the refresher training periods and the refresher courses of the Ordre des comptables professionnels agréés du Québec.

 Find out what you need to do before offering services to third parties.